 Communication is a key part of educational provision and liaison with children, parents and carers.
 The school will make use of local services, including those provided through the LA, to provide information in alternative formats when required or requested.
 Our aim is to ensure every pupil, parent and carer has access to all relevant curriculum information.
-In order to achieve this, the following steps are taken:
+To achieve this, the following steps are taken:

-- Progress checks and information regarding targets are shared twice a year at parent consultations; and thorough end of year written report. - Teachers and Head teacher/SENDCo are available to discuss information. - The school website contains relevant school information and will be kept-up-to-date. - Parents and carers can be phoned or emails can be sent. - A weekly newsletter is uploaded to the website, printed and displayed in the noticeboard and is sent to individual email as requested.
+- Progress checks and information regarding targets are shared twice a year at parent consultations, and through the end of year written report. - Teachers and Head teacher/SENDCo are available to discuss information. - The school website contains relevant school information and is kept up to date. - Parents and carers can be phoned, or emails can be sent. - A weekly newsletter is uploaded to the website, printed and displayed in the noticeboard and is sent to individual email as requested.
 Printed home copies, including large print, are available on request. - The school is pro-active in sharing information verbally for families for whom written English is a challenge. - Parents and carers who are unable to attend information workshops are sent copies of notes and handouts.